Niassa Reserve: Ecosystem

 Niassa is part of the Eastern miombo woodlands, which also encompasses parts of Tanzania and Malawi.
 The reserve is one of the largest miombo woodland preserves in the world, with miombo forest covering half of the preserve.
 The remainder is mostly open savannah, with some wetlands and isolated patches of forest.
 95% of the preserve's biomass is vegetation, which includes 21 types of plant matter and 191 species of trees and shrubs.

 Niassa Preserve boasts an African wild dog population of over 350, significant for an endangered mammal with a global population estimated at 8000.
 The park boasts a sable antelope population of over 12000, an elephant population of 16000, over 400 bird species, and large populations of Cape buffalo, impala, wildebeest, zebra and leopards.
 The area has three endemic species - the Niassa wildebeest, Boehm's zebra, and Johnston's Impala.

 The reserve is home to Mecula Mountain, located at the center of the park with a height of 1441 m.

+2025 attacks

+On April 29 2025, militants launched an assault on buildings in the Niassa reserve, resulting in the deaths of two anti-poaching scouts.
+Two others remain missing, while another suffered serious injuries.
+Islamic State-Mozambique later claimed responsibility for the attack, which occurred just ten days after a separate raid on a nearby safari camp, where two individuals were beheaded and six soldiers lost their lives.